 The old town, called Le Castrum, originates from the 11/12th century and was originally surrounded by ramparts.
 These were 15 metres high under the hospital!
 Some of the ramparts are still visible - wander down the rue du Petit Sol and the rue de l'oiseau qui chante (street of the bird that sings!).

+In the 11th century the fortified gate had a drawbridge and was the only entrance to the Castrum.
 Also from the 11th century is the 'Tour de l'Auditeur'.
 The entrance is high up as guards used to enter by ladder and then pull this up to prevent intruders.

-The other main building of the middle ages is 'La Tour du Guet', the watch tower which is out of town on the corner of the rue du Bout du Monde (End of the World Street ) and the Pelevade street (named after a menhir which once stood here).
+The other main building of the Middle Ages is 'La Tour du Guet', the watch tower which is out of town on the corner of the rue du Bout du Monde (End of the World Street ) and the Pelevade street (named after a menhir which once stood here).
 The watch tower overlooks the valley and so could warn when the enemy approached.

 Take a look also at the Hotel Bontemps which is a 12th century building which had a facelift in 1520 and now has an Italien Renaissance facade!
 It is named after an Englishman, Thomas Bontemps who lived there during the Hundred Years War.